Turning leaf to the finished product

-Manufacturing tobacco products is a large-scale global operation and we have 44 cigarette factories in 39 countries.
-In addition to cigarettes, we make cigarillos, roll your own and pipe tobacco.
+Manufacturing tobacco products is a large-scale global operation and we have 44 factories in 41 countries.
+In addition to cigarettes, we make Fine Cut (roll-your-own and make-your-own) tobacco.

 As well as tobacco leaf, we purchase a wide variety of other goods and services from suppliers all over the world.
-We promote continuous improvements amongst our suppliers in business practices, efficiency, quality, innovation and corporate responsibility.
-To learn more about how we engage with our suppliers visit Working with our suppliers.
+We promote continuous improvements among our suppliers in business practices, efficiency, quality, innovation and corporate responsibility.

-When processed tobacco leaf arrives at the factory, it is checked for quality and carefully blended with other ingredients that the brand recipe may call for, such as flavourings or expanded tobacco.
+When processed tobacco leaf arrives at the factory, it is checked for quality and carefully blended with other tobacco and any ingredients that the brand recipe may call for, such as flavourings that balance the taste.

-Keeping track of the various types of tobacco and blend components in use is key and computers are increasingly used to track production runs.
+Keeping track of the various types of tobacco and blend components in use is a highly technical process and computers track production runs.
 Moisture content is also crucial.
 Too dry and the tobacco leaf will crumble; too moist and it may spoil during storage.
 The blended tobacco is treated with just the right amount of steam and water to make it supple and is then cut into the form used in cigarettes.
 Excess moisture is then removed so the cut tobacco can be given a final blending and quality check.

 The technology has advanced dramatically over the years.
 Cigarette making, once done entirely by hand, is now almost fully automated, with the cut tobacco, cigarette paper and filters continuously fed into the cigarette-making machines.
 Quality is a top priority.
 Each cigarette is automatically quality controlled to ensure that it meets every aspect of its specification.